-Communal dining will be permitted for asymptomatic residents on the non-AQU.
-There will be preschedule times for the residents to sign up to utilize the dining rooms since each dining room can support 8 and 12 respectively for social distancing purposes.
+Communal dining will be permitted for asymptomatic residents on the Non-AQU.
+There will be preschedule times for the residents to sign up to utilize the dining rooms since each dining room can only support 4 residents per meal properly social distanced.